Written by Tanya Zhang

 The appropriateness of wearing a bolo tie depends on the specific occasion and dress code.
 Here are some general guidelines to consider:

-2. Semi-formal occasions: Bolo ties can be a unique and stylish alternative to traditional neckties in semi-formal dress codes.
+- Semi-formal occasions: Bolo ties can be a unique and stylish alternative to traditional neckties in semi-formal dress codes.
 Here's a breakdown of what is semi-formal vs formal.
-They can add a touch of personality and individuality to outfits, making you look more attractive.
+They can add a touch of personality and individuality to outfits along with a pinky ring, making you look more attractive.

-5. Formal events with a Western twist: In certain formal events where Western or cowboy elements are incorporated, such as black-tie Western galas or themed parties, a bolo tie can be a suitable accessory to complement your outfit.
-Pair with a white dress shirt for more formal events like these.
+- Formal events with a Western twist: In certain formal events where Western or cowboy elements are incorporated, such as black-tie Western galas or themed parties, a bolo tie can be a suitable accessory to complement your outfit.
+Pair with a slim fit white dress shirt for more formal events like these.

 It's important to note that the appropriateness of wearing a bolo tie can vary depending on cultural and regional factors.
 In some areas, wearing bolo ties may be more commonly worn and accepted, while in others, they may be less common or even considered unconventional.

-Therefore, it's always a good idea to consider the cultural context, the event's dress code, and the expectations of the people attending when deciding when and how to wear a bolo tie.
+Therefore, it's always a good idea to consider the cultural context, the event's dress code, and the expectations of the people attending.

 How to Wear a Bolo Tie with a Suit or Vest

-Deciding how to wear a bolo tie with a suit or vest can add to your personal style and individuality so make sure the other look has the western flair you're intending.
+Deciding whether to wear with a suit or vest can add to your personal style and individuality so make sure the other look has the western flair you're intending.

 The question of whether wearing a bolo tie constitutes cultural appropriation is subjective and can depend on various factors, including the context, intent, and respect shown towards the culture from which the item originates.